ChartMimic: Evaluating LMM’s Cross-Modal Reasoning Capability via Chart-to-Code Generation

 Furthermore, we propose multi-level evaluation metrics to provide an automatic and thorough assessment of the output code and the rendered charts.
 Unlike existing code generation benchmarks, ChartMimic places emphasis on evaluating LMMs' capacity to harmonize a blend of cognitive capabilities, encompassing visual understanding, code generation, and cross-modal reasoning.

-The evaluation of 3 proprietary models and 11 open-weight models highlights the substantial challenges posed by ChartMimic.
-Even the advanced GPT-4V, Claude-3-opus only achieve an average score of 73.2 and 53.7, respectively, indicating significant room for improvement.
+The evaluation of 3 proprietary models and 14 open-weight models highlights the substantial challenges posed by ChartMimic.
+Even the advanced GPT-4o, InternVL2-Llama3-76B only achieved an average score across Direct Mimic and Customized Mimic tasks of 82.2 and 61.6, respectively, indicating significant room for improvement.
 We anticipate that ChartMimic will inspire the development of LMMs, advancing the pursuit of artificial general intelligence.

 You can directly download our data from Huggingface datasets.
 For guidance on how to access and utilize the data, please consult our instructions on Github.